mjg59/fcop/COC.md

 During _inactive participation_, you must behave as described in this section.

 * **Be Civil**.
-Do not engage in criminal activity, and do not sabotage the _community_ or _member_'s careers for political, religious, ideological, or moral reasons.
+Do not commit criminal offenses, and do not sabotage the _community_ or _member_'s careers for political, religious, ideological, or moral reasons.
 * **Don't Dox**.
 Do not disseminate any private details about others learned within the _community_ without express permission, including but not limited to real name, address, phone number, or photo identity.
 * **Don't Shame**.
 You must not negatively communicate about a member's behavior (which occurred inside the _community_, or which you learned about while inside the _community_) with anyone outside the _community_ without express permission of the discussed _members_, where the discussed _members_ themselves decide what is negative.